Battle of Nuʻuanu: Oʻahu

 Kaʻeokulani then discovered a plot to be thrown overboard by his chiefs on the way to Kauaʻi.
 To resolve the issue, he proposed war against Kalanikupule.
 This war was called Kukiʻiahu and lasted from November 16 until December 12, 1794.
 He ordered his men to make a land march to where Kalanikupule was stationed.
 In the early part of December 1794, Kaʻeokulani's army was confronted by Kalanikupule's, along with the artillery of Captain Brown's ships.
 With Kaʻeokulani being outnumbered and outmaneuvered, his forces fled and scattered to the mountains.
-Nevertheless, Kaʻeokulani's army was destroyed.
+Thus Kaʻeokulani's army was destroyed.

 After Kaʻeokulani's defeat, a dispute arose with Captain Brown over payment.
 Brown and several of his men were killed, and Kalanikupule took possession of the Jackal and the Prince Lee Boo, together with all their arms.
-After 3 weeks of preparation, on January 4, 1795 Kalanikupule set sail for Hawaii with a fleet of canoes and the two ships, intending to make war on Kamehameha.
+After three weeks of preparation, on January 4, 1795, Kalanikupule set sail for Hawaii with a fleet of canoes and the two ships, intending to make war on Kamehameha.

 But the ships' crews recaptured the vessels while they were at anchor off Waikīkī.
 They sailed for Hawaiʻi where they told Kamehameha all that had happened.
 They traded Kamehameha all of Kalanikupule's weapons, which had remained in the ships, in return for supplies.

 Kalanikupule had received prior warnings of the impending invasion from the chiefs of Maui and Molokaʻi and had begun building several lines of fortifications on Oʻahu.
 He had already begun buying muskets and cannons from European traders, but had far fewer than Kamehameha.
 He was also assisted by one of Kamehameha's chiefs, Kaʻiana, who defected before the battle began.
 Kaʻiana had fallen out of favor with Kamehameha's inner circle and feared that he was being plotted against.
 On the voyage to Oʻahu, his army split off from the Hawaiian armada and landed on the north side of the island.
 There, they began cutting notches into the Nuʻuanu mountain ridge, which would serve as gunports for Kalanikupule's cannons.

 Kamehameha

-Kamehameha I had begun his campaign to unify Hawaii in 1783, but prior to 1795 had only managed to unify the Big Island.
-However, the civil war on Oʻahu, after Kahekili II's death left that kingdom greatly weakened.
+Kamehameha I had begun his campaign to dominate the island chain under his rule in 1783, but prior to 1795 had only managed to unify the island of Hawaiʻi (the "Big Island").
+However, the civil war on Oʻahu after Kahekili II's death left the Oʻahu kingdom greatly weakened.

-During this time, Kamehameha had been equipping his army with modern muskets and cannon, as well as training his men in their use under direction of British sailor John Young.
-In February 1795 he assembled the largest army the Hawaiian islands had ever seen, with about 12,000 men and 1,200 war canoes.
-Kamehameha initially moved against the southern islands of Maui and Molokaʻi, conquering them in the early spring.
+During this time, Kamehameha had been equipping his army with modern muskets and cannons, as well as training his men in their use under direction of British sailor John Young.
+In February 1795 he assembled the largest army the Hawaiian Islands had ever seen, with about 12,000 men and 1,200 war canoes.
+Kamehameha initially moved against the eastern islands of Maui and Molokai|Molokaʻi, conquering them in the early spring of 1795.
 Then he invaded Oʻahu.